Tepamina's Soldier Guide (2/3)

 Endgame symbiants are a problem, especially for an Atrox.
 You'll need to do a near full perk reset to get your best symbiants on.
 You will be shooting for ql 250-260 symbiants.
 Some have put higher ones, but the reward for this is hardly worth the effort.
 Only do higher if you feel like a challenge (and have a Burden of Competence).
 Any soldier will be fine with ql 250-260.
 Only consider equiping these symbiants once you hit 220.

 You might also want to think about equiping an Exterminator Ocular Enhancement.
 Alien generals/admirals drop these.
 They add really nice stats for your weapons.
 The good thing about these is that they add to some weapon skills that the regular ocular symbiant will not, like Fling shot, Burst, Full auto, SMG.
 It will also add a crit modifier.
 You will however lose some other important skills like nano skills, Computer literature, and Treatment.
-The Aimed shot on the exterminator occular is also slightly lower.
+The Aimed shot on the extermination ocular is also slightly lower.
 This symbiant is however really hard to equip.
-They have extremelly high requirements, so be ready to tweak these in.
+They have extremely high requirements, so be ready to tweak these in.

-Soldier really good perks, mostly weapon based, that help them along their journey.
+Soldier have really good perks, mostly weapon based, that help them along their journey.
 At the start, you'll want to concentrate on 3 main lines :